ham2k/lib-callsigns/README.md

 - Argentina uses the first letter of the suffix as a regional designator.
 And it allows a postmodifier letter to replace it.
 So `LU1NABC` is located in Santiago del Estero, and `LU5AXYZ` is located in Buenos Aires, but `LU5AXYZ/N` is operating from Santiago del Estero.

+# CQ WPX

+CQ Magazine has both contests and [awards](https://cq-amateur-radio.com/cq_awards/cq_wpx_awards/cq-wpx-award-rules-022017.pdf) that are based on callsign prefixes.

+Their prefix rules are slightly different from ITU's.
+They include all separating numerals as part of the prefix, not just the first one.

+And when a prefix is defined by a modifier but does not include a numeral, it defaults to 0.

 # Other Links

 https://www.itu.int/net/ITU-R/terrestrial/docs/fixedmobile/fxm-art19-sec3.pdf